je-l/cybersecuritybase-project/README.md

 4. Now alert box is displayed in the registree page, and attacker could exploit the flaw with javascript.

-Now non-public registration are displayed, incorrectly.
 (Clear the database entries by deleting .db files in db directory)

 Changing the input prompt value from unescaped to escaped in done.html file should fix this problem.